zonia3000/samp-browser-extension/README.md

 ### Chrome

-Menu --> More Tool --> Extensions --> Load unpacked --> Select repository folder
+"Menu" --> "More Tool" --> "Extensions"

+Then toggle the "Developer mode" button (top right), click on "Load unpacked" and select the repository folder.

 ## SAMP Developer notes